DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/12-12 Character Portrait Feedback.md

 # Tarun

 - Anatomy of his arm is a bit weird.
-- If his hand is on his neck like that, then his elbow should either be raised higher or brought a little more forward
+- If his hand is on his neck like that, then his elbow should either be raised much higher or brought much more forward
+	- That's where my elbow naturally goes if I try to recreate this pose in real life
+- Also, the top of the sleeve of the arm that is going up should be more wrinkled as well.
-- Also,
+- the buttons on

 # Hidetomo

--
+# LeBron James Highlights because why not